-Large complex and cumbersome logistics and management systems losing out to systems developed on the basis of technology agnostic.
+Large complex and cumbersome logistics and management systems losing out to systems developed based on technology agnostic.
 These systems make use of different technologies that are specifically intended for a particular application.
-This keeps systems much simpler, faster and cheaper up to date without having to modify the underlying structure of the system.
+It keeps systems much simpler, faster, cheaper, and up to date without having to modify the underlying structure of the system.

 12. Headless CMS

 A CMS (Content Management System) ensures that the content you have is available within different (media) channels.
-This means for example; images, product descriptions, and prices.
+It means, for example, images, product descriptions, and prices.
 A headless CMS ensures that this content is not distributed as a full-page, but as raw data via a so-called API.
 The media itself determines the form in which it is presented.

 Print your own house or barn.
 Or have your (vegetarian) meal printed.
 3D printing is booming.
 It won't be long before everyone has a 3D printer in their house and buys a 3D printing instruction instead of products.

 Auto translators translate fluently and instantly words you speak or type into any language you want.
-Did you used to have trouble or hesitation to contact someone who doesn't speak your language?
+Are you used to have trouble or hesitation in contacting someone who doesn't speak your language?
 Everyone around the world will now understand you thanks to auto translators.
 That makes doing business internationally or making friends a lot easier.

 PA (Personal Assistant) automation is a range of personal and household equipment that will serve you day and night.
-Your Smartphone tells you that you should take more steps and your SmartWatch measures that you should take more vitamin C to you.
-But that's just the beginning of PA automation which is already being used by many people.
+Your Smartphone tells you that you should take more steps and your SmartWatch measures that you should take more vitamin C. But that's just the beginning of PA automation, which is already being used by many people.
 Soon PA automation will measure, for example, an emerging depression or a shortage of social contacts.